masahikotsujita/CRToastSwift/README.md

 A wrapper library of [CRToast](https://github.com/cruffenach/CRToast) totally redesigned for Swift 2.

 ## Features
-- Beautiful UX based on CRToast
+- Awesome UX based on CRToast
 - Carefully considered, highly structured and Swiftish API
 - Strongly typed properties
-- Flowable event handlings by method chaining
+- Flowable event handlings by method chaining and trailing closures
-- Easily customizable for your applications
+- Easy customization for your applications

 ## Requirements
 - Xcode 7 and later